klutchell/balena-adguard/README.md

 * [AdGuard Home](https://adguard.com/en/adguard-home/overview.html)

-balenaCloud is a free service to remotely manage and update your Raspberry Pi through an online dashboard interface, as well as providing remote access to the AdGuard Home web interface without any additional configuation.
+balenaCloud is a free service to remotely manage and update your IoT devices through an online dashboard interface, as well as providing remote access to the AdGuard Home web interface without any additional configuation.

 ## Getting Started